-PRECAUTIONS
+[PRECAUTIONS]

-For in vitro diagnostic use only.
-Do not use after the expiration date manner as an infectious agent.
+- For invitro diagnostic use only.
+Do not use after the expiration date. - The strip should remain in the closed canister until use. - Do not touch the reagent areas of the strip. - Discard any discolored strips that may have deteriorated.

-- The strip should remain in the closed canister until use - Do not touch the reagent areas of the strip. - Discard any discolored strips that may have deteriorated All specimens should be considered potentially hazardous and handled in the same
+All specimens should be considered potentially hazardous and handled in the same manner as an infectious agent.

+.
 The used strip should be discarded according to local regulations after testing.
-STORAGE AND STABILITY